xblue-light/ipstackapi-php/README.md

     10 // Timeout in seconds (defaults to 10 seconds)
 );

-// Call the getClientLocation() method which returns an array with the visitors location/ip details
+// Call the getClientLocation() method which returns an array with the visitor location/ip details.
 $response = $ipstackAPIClient->getClientLocation();

-// Dump the response into an array var_dump($response);
+// Dump the response variable
+var_dump($response);
 ```